iq-motion-control/iq-module-communication-doc/docs/clients/brushless_drive.rst

 Matlab
 ~~~~~~

-To use Brushless Drive Controller in Matlab, all IQ communication code must be included in your path.
+To use Brushless Drive Controller in Matlab, all Vertiq communication code must be included in your path.
 This allows the creation of a BrushlessDriveClient object.
 See Table 2 for available messages.
 All
 message strings use the Short Names.
 All messages use the standard ``Get/Set/Save`` functions.